dawi369/dawi369/README.md

 # Hi, I'm David

 Ex-intern - Pablo Dylan, Los Angeles🌴
 I'm a passionate Electrical Engineering and Computer Science student deeply interested building and learning.
-I'm interested in **Machine Leaning**, **Data Science/Engineering**, and **Backend Development**.
+I'm do **Machine Leaning**, **Data Science/Engineering**, and **Backend Development**.
 I love Rust for performance applications and Python for data.
 I'm also a big fan of Kotlin and Go.
 Currently bulding cool projects, writing my **Thesis**, and graduating.

 - 🎓 Studying at **Czech Technical University**
 - 🎯 Goals: Contribute to impactful ML/Data Science projects and publish a research paper